Last Updated on

 It is quite simple to grow a new hydrangea from seed.
 This process is called propagating.
 It’s quite exciting because a seed grown hydrangea is going to be a unique hydrangea and it won’t simply be a clone of an existing plant that you already have like it would be were you to propagate from a cutting.

-Effectively each seed grown hydrangea is going to be a new plant for you and an exciting experience.
+Effectively each seed grown hydrangea is going to be a new plant for you and exciting experience.

 How to collect hydrangea seeds